Your sex life, your way

 Medication Side Effects

-Turns out that some medications in charge of helping the rest of your body work optimally could make it impossible to achieve orgasm.
-Pain medication like opioids, antidepressants (especially selective serotonin reuptake inhibitors, or SSRIs) and antipsychotics may produce adverse reactions, including delayed orgasm, in users.
+Some medications in charge of helping the rest of your body work optimally could make it challenging to achieve orgasm.

-Living in uncertainty about reaching orgasm or constantly preparing your mind for lengthy sessions of intercourse can negatively affect your sex life.
+Living in uncertainty about reaching orgasm or constantly mentally preparing for lengthy sessions of intercourse can negatively affect your sex life.

-This is why getting the right treatment when you have trouble coming is so important.
+This is why getting the proper treatment is so important when you have trouble coming.

-Managing this condition usually requires getting a proper diagnosis.
-This can be made through a consultation with your primary care provider, who can do a full examination and take a detailed history of your symptoms.
+Managing this condition usually requires getting a proper diagnosis, which can be made through a consultation with your primary care provider, a urologist or a specialist in sexual medicine.
+Your healthcare provider will take a detailed history of your symptoms and do an examination to rule out certain medical conditions that can cause delayed ejaculation.

 Where delayed ejaculation is confirmed, the following treatment methods may be adopted.